 We will continue to cover the remaining pillars throughout this series of blogs.
 Before covering more pillars, I wanted to highlight a tool Microsoft provides called the Well-Architected Review.
 The tool is free and can be accessed here.

 The tool takes around 30 minutes to complete and covers all pillars of the framework.
 It’s a great resource that examines your workloads through the lenses of reliability, cost management, operational excellence, security and performance efficiency.
 It can even pull Advisor recommendations directly from your Azure tenant.
-For a more in-depth Architecture Review feel free to reach out to the Transparity Team.
+For a more in-depth Architecture Review feel free to reach out to the Transparity Cloud Experts.